Indira Nagar metro station (Bengaluru)

-Indiranagar, is a station on the Purple Line of the Namma Metro in Bangalore, India.
-It is located on CMH Road in the Indiranagar locality of the city.
+Indiranagar is an elevated metro station on the east–west corridor of the Purple Line of Namma Metro.
+It is located on the CMH Road in the Indiranagar locality in Bangalore, India.
 It was opened to the public on 20 October 2011.

 Station layout

 Entry/exits

 There are three entry/exit points – A, B and C. Commuters can use either of the points for their travel.